How to Buy a Fixer-Upper Veterinary Practice

 Share:

 It’s tough out there for today’s veterinary practice buyers.
 A few new investors or corporate consolidators call every year looking to spend way too much money on 2+ doctor practices.
 So how can you — the young, ambitious associate — compete for 2+ doctor practices?
-You can’t unless you get lucky enough to find a seller morally opposed to corporate veterinary medicine or who likes you well enough to give up on $500K to $1M.
+The reality is, it’s tough.
+Essentially, you must be fortunate enough to find a seller morally opposed to corporate veterinary medicine or who likes you well enough to give up on $500K to $1M, or more.

 Thankfully, there’s another way.
 If you’re willing to live in a smaller town, you could walk into stunning cash flow with little competition from other buyers.
-Alternatively, if you start thinking like an investor and find a poorly performing practice with the right tools, you can build it into your dream practice.
-The marketplace is flooded with these practices, and the owners would love to find a buyer like you.
+Alternatively, if you start thinking like an investor and find a poorly performing practice, with the right tools, you can build it into your dream practice.
+There are many no-lo practices in the marketplace, and the owners would love to find a buyer like you.
 Here we focus on buying the under-performing practice and give you some tools to spot and fix the most common drain on practice profits to help you land a fixer-upper with real upside potential.

 Buying a Fixer-Upper

 Practices with low gross or profitability hold a wealth of opportunity if you know what to look for and are willing to put in the work and follow through to correct the practice’s course.
-You can get a great practice for very little money and realize a bigger return more quickly than if you bought a slightly bigger practice.
+You can get a great practice for very little money and realize a bigger return more quickly than if you bought a slightly bigger practice or started one yourself.

 Procedures: The Root Opportunity